ethereum/EIPs/EIPS/eip-eip-1155-ownerof.md

 Having the ability to fetch the owner for EIP-1155 tokens that have one, allows us to use them in most of the EIP-721 ecosystem, without the need to implement the whole EIP-721 spec which comes with inefficiencies.

 `ownerOf` do not throw when a token does not exist (or does not have an owner).
 This simplifies the handling of such a case.
-And since it would be a security risk to assume all ERC721 implementation would throw, it should not break compatibility with contract handling ERC721 when dealing with this ERC1155 extension.
+And since it would be a security risk to assume all EIP-721 implementation would throw, it should not break compatibility with contract handling EIP-721 when dealing with this EIP-1155 extension.

 ## Backwards Compatibility

-It is fully backwards compatible with ERC1155.
+It is fully backwards compatible with EIP-1155.

-As for ERC721, There is no intention to support ERC721 here, but the use of the same function `ownerOf` should allow many applications tied to ERC721 to be compatible with ERC1155.
+As for EIP-721, There is no intention to support EIP-721 here, but the use of the same function `ownerOf` should allow many applications tied to EIP-721 to be compatible with EIP-1155.
 Not all though.

 ## Reference Implementation

+## Security Considerations

 ## Copyright